Filtering Objects and Jobs

 Filtering by Date

-If you select a relative time period, you are able to represent it as some amount of time before the current time.
-For example, if you select "Day" and type in 5, you are setting the datetime to the time 5 days prior to the current time.
+If you select a relative time, you are able to represent it as some amount of time before the current time.
+For example, if you select "Day" and type in 5, you are setting the datetime to the time 5 days before the current time.

 Alternatively, you can use the calendar to represent an exact (absolute) datetime.